huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 * Where am I avoiding a hard conversation that I need to have?
 * What annoys me about other people that I sometimes do myself?
 * If I woke up in 10 years and everything were broken, what went wrong?
-* What can I serve for the world?
 * In my professional life, who do I admire most?
 In my personal life, who do I admire most?
 * Where, in my life, should I consider burning the ships?
 * What might I be able to spend more time on if I find an easier way to do this?